prismchen/opensource-repo-analyzer/README.md

 ## SpaceCount

 SpaceCount is a mapreduce job for analyzing indentaion style of java codes.
-I applied it to analyze all java files in Google's BigQuery table "bigquery-public-data:github_repos.sample_contents" - over 260k java files in total.
+I applied it to analyze all java files in Google's BigQuery table "bigquery-public-data:github_repos.sample_contents" - over 260k java files in total (downloaded as JSON format).
 The analysis result is presented as the number of votes to each indentation style (tab, 2 spaces, 4 spaces, etc.) and each unique file contributes to one vote.

 	A brief view of result: